AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-06-01-github-pages-vs-netlify.md

 Netlify has a much more generous soft cap of **3 builds per minute**.
 You also get **300 build minutes per month** and **100 GB data usage** with its free tier, which is more than enough for most needs.

+{% include img.html src: "billing.png", alt: "Netlify's dashboard shows billing information for things such as data usage and build minutes used." %}

-To clarify: Build minutes are Netlify's currency for a billing cycle.
-If you're a free user, this means that your builds can't exceed the 300-minute total for one month.
+Build minutes are just Netlify's currency for a billing cycle.
+If you're a free user, this means that your builds can't exceed 300 minutes total for one month.
 Next month, your usage resets to 0.
-My cycle resets on the 15th of each month, and I don't pay anything as long as my usage doesn't exceed this limit:
+You don't have to pay anything as long as your usage doesn't exceed this limit.

-{% include img.html src: "billing.png", alt: "Netlify's dashboard shows billing information for things such as data usage and build minutes used." %}
+### 6. UI- and File-Based Configurations

+Netlify lets you configure your builds using either the Netlify UI or a `netlify.toml` configuration file at the root of your repo.
+This file houses your build commands, the directory to publish, redirect rules, response headers, plugins to use and the options they accept, post-processing steps, and [other settings](https://docs.netlify.com/configure-builds/file-based-configuration/).
+The customization options for GitHub Pages are limited to whatever is offered under the repo Settings page.

+### 7. Support for Deploying Private Repos

+If you're a free GitHub user, then GitHub Pages will only be able to build your public repos.
+You can get it to also build private repos, but you'll have to purchase one of the Pro plans, the least expensive of which is GitHub Teams at $4/month.
+Netlify, on the other hand, can build both public and private repos for free.
+Slap on a custom .com domain from Google Domains for just $12/year, and you're all set.

+This may not matter if you don't intend to publish any private repos, but some people do prefer to keep their source code private, so it's a nice added bonus of using Netlify.
+If you ever want to make your source code private, it won't affect Netlify so long as you've correctly [linked your Netlify access token to GitHub](https://docs.netlify.com/configure-builds/repo-permissions-linking/).

-### Proper 301 Redirects
+### 8. Proper 301 Redirects

 This one's a big deal if you value your site's SEO.